pietervdvn/MapComplete/Docs/SpecialRenderings.md

  `{wikipedia()}` is a basic example, `{wikipedia(name:etymology:wikidata)}` to show the wikipedia page of whom the feature was named after.
 Also remember that these can be styled, e.g. `{wikipedia():max-height: 10rem}` to limit the height
 ### minimap

  A small map showing the selected feature.
-Note that no styling is applied, wrap this in a div

 name | default | description
 ------ | --------- | -------------